Lucas Scholar Fellowship

 Program Info & Eligibility

 The Lucas Scholar Fellowship (LSF) was named to honor Carol Lucas, a former chair of the BME department at UNC.
 The LSF is an intensive independent research program for outstanding students in Biomedical Engineering.
 One goal of this program is to encourage interaction between UNC and NC State through undergraduate research.
 Undergraduate candidates can apply from either UNC or NC State.
-Scholars work over the Spring, Summer and Fall semesters (see timeline schematic below).
-In Fall, candidates apply for the fellowship and if selected meet with their mentor, identify a research project, and apply for BME/BMME 295 for Spring semester.
-In the Spring, the scholars formalize their research project and apply for a UNC Summer Undergraduate Research Fellowship (SURF).
+Scholars work over the spring, summer and fall semesters (see timeline schematic below).
+In the fall, candidates apply for the fellowship and, if selected, meet with their mentor, identify a research project and apply for BME/BMME 295 for the spring semester.
+In the spring, the scholars formalize their research project and apply for a UNC Summer Undergraduate Research Fellowship (SURF).
 They become familiar with lab techniques, background research and other important aspects of the research project.
-In the Summer the candidates are given a stipend funded by the LSF and matching funds from the mentor to work full-time over on their research and apply for BME/BMME 495 for fall.
-In the 2nd Fall of the program, Scholars complete the project, write-up results, and present their work to receive BME 498/BMME 495 credit.
-Since Spring of 2011, 14 NC State students and 11 UNC students have participated in the program.
+In the summer, the candidates are given a stipend funded by the LSF and matching funds from the mentor to work full-time over on their research and apply for BME/BMME 495 for fall.
+In the second fall of the program, Scholars complete the project, write up results and present their work to receive BME 498/BMME 495 credit.
+Since the spring of 2011, 14 NC State students and 11 UNC students have participated in the program.

 How to apply